A Time-Varying Fine Structure Constant from Naturally Ultralight Dark Matter: Cosmological history

 where $T_0$ represents the current temperature of the Universe.
 This leads to a final result for the energy density in $\phi$ today,

-In this subsection, we consider the range of parameter space in which the behaviour of $\varphi$ in the early universe is like that of a harmonic oscillator that is either underdamped or close to critically damped.
+In this subsection, we consider the range of parameter space in which the behaviour of $\varphi$ in the early universe at temperatures $T \lesssim M/20$ is like that of a harmonic oscillator that is either underdamped or close to critically damped.
 When discussing finite temperature effects, it is necessary to distinguish between the cases when $N$ is even and $N$ is odd.
 The reason for this can be seen from Fig.~\ref{fig. potentials}.
 In the case of even $N$, the thermal potential pushes $\varphi$ towards a maximum of the zero temperature potential.
 At late times, this results in an increase in the amplitude of oscillations, leading to enhanced abundance of dark matter and a larger signal.
 For odd $N$, the thermal potential pushes $\varphi$ towards a minimum of the zero temperature potential, decreasing the amplitude of oscillations at late times resulting in a suppressed abundance.
 In this case the situation is even worse because the minimum that $\varphi$ is pushed towards is the one in which there is no linear coupling to the photon, so that the signal under consideration is greatly suppressed.
 Rather than a linear coupling, this minimum leads to a quadratic coupling, which gives rise to different phenomenology~\cite{Stadnik:2015kia,Sibiryakov:2020eir} that we do not consider here.

 \paragraph{{\bf $N$ odd}} In the early universe $\varphi$ is driven towards the minimum of the finite temperature potential, $\varphi_m = \pi f$.
-From Eq.~\eqref{eq: early evolution} we see that this occurs even for values of $\eta < 1$ that are close to the limit of critical damping, $\eta = 1$.
 From Fig.~\ref{fig. potentials} we see that the minimum of the finite temperature potential is also a minimum of the zero temperature potential.
 Consequently the range of values of $\varphi$ at the time when oscillations begin, $H = 3 m_\phi$, is significantly smaller than initial $(0, 2 \pi f)$.